 To complement classroom learning, Hiram psychology students have numerous opportunities to participate in faculty-led research and independent projects.
 These opportunities assist students with the development of laboratory research and observation skills while cultivating specific knowledge and exposing students to the diverse environments in which psychology is applied.

-Computer terminals and programs are available for conducting experiments, simulations and for data analysis; video-taping equipment can be used for animal or child developmental research or student training; we have a playroom equipped for unstructured small group play with an observation area which can be used to study young children; we also have equipment for individual cognitive assessment interviews.
+Computer terminals and programs are available for conducting experiments, simulations and for data analysis; video-taping equipment can be used for animal or child developmental research or student training; we also have equipment for individual cognitive assessment interviews.
 Comparative and physiological laboratories include facilities for maintenance and study of several species of animals.
 The Hiram psychology department belongs to the Ohio Consortium for Undergraduate Psychology Conferences which meets every spring.
 We encourage students to present their research at this and other conferences.

 Hiram psychology students also are encouraged to pursue internships/field experiences with area organizations.
 The department has contacts with many social service agencies in the area.
 Students may arrange internships or field placements which provide an opportunity to work with adolescents, young children, or older adults.
 These human services experiences can be arranged in many different contexts, from the criminal justice system to residential or out-patient treatment facilities.